Dick "Mr. Magic" Williams started learning magic at age 7 from a Christmas gift: a Gilbert magic set. He wanted to

 performance, they were delighted to make an exception and granted Dick charter membership when he was 13.
 He

-performed with the club at military bases during World War II.
-In 1945, he joined the US Navy, serving on the USS West
+performed with the club at military bases during World War II (scroll down for 1944 photos).
+In 1945, he joined the U.S.

 About Mr. Magic